 The download completes and I’m installing a fresh local test SQL Server 2022 instance, the Developer edition should do.

 – Decide if we want Microsoft Update to also update MSSQL (enable if you’re testing)

 – Continue to Feature Selection

-Next we reach the Feature selection options.
-The new SQL Server Extension for Azure Feature is already marked for install.
+Next, we reach the Feature selection options.
+The new SQL Server Extension for Azure Feature is already marked for installation.